 Flip through design magazines and find elements and inspiration to create your personal haven.
 You don’t have to go overboard or spend a fortune.
 By adding a few simple items you can easily make your bedroom an extension of your personality.

-2. Piles of Pillows
+2. Add Piles of Pillows

-The exact number of pillows vary from person to person.
+The exact number of pillows varies from person to person.
 A bed layered with beautiful pillows adds a comfortable and welcoming atmosphere when arranged properly.
 You obviously need at least two bed pillows.
-Beyond that it’s totally up to you.
+Beyond that, it’s totally up to you.
 The next layer is typically additional bed pillows outfitted in shams that either match or complement your comforter or duvet cover.
 You can stack them on top of your bed pillows or prop them against the wall or headboard.

 For an extra elegant look, lean two or three European squares along the back of the bed and dress them in decorative shams.
-Layer standard or king size bed pillows propped against the Euro shams.
-The final layer consists of several smaller decorative boudoir pillows in a variety of shapes, such as bolsters, oblong, square or round.
+Layer standard or king-size bed pillows propped against the Euro shams.
+The final layer consists of several smaller decorative boudoir pillows in a variety of shapes, such as bolsters, oblong, square, or round.
 Arrange them neatly against the bed pillows.

-3. Cozy Seating
+3. Design a Cozy Seating Area

 Sure, you can perch yourself on the edge of the bed but wouldn’t it be nice to have a dedicated place to sit to take off your shoes at the end of the day or curl up with a good book?
-Better yet, if your bedroom can spare the space create an intimate seating area to take an afternoon tea, relax after work or enjoy a private conversation with your significant other.
+Better yet, if your bedroom can spare the space create an intimate seating area to take an afternoon tea, relax after work, or enjoy a private conversation with your significant other.